 The Mey Highland Games is an annual event celebrating the sportsmanship, culture, heritage and produce of the far north Highlands.
 The Games were first held in the small Caithness village of Mey, to celebrate the 70th birthday of HM The Queen Mother, who was in residence at her beloved Castle of Mey.
 The Queen Mother was so delighted with the event that she encouraged organisers to hold it every year.
 The rest, as they say, is history.

-In addition to the sporting element, the Mey Highland Games is an inspirational celebration of Highland culture, featuring performances of traditional Highland Dancing, the Pipe Band, stalls selling the finest local produce (including of course a wee nip o’ whisky!) and local crafters showcasing their talents.
+In addition to the sporting element, the Mey Highland Games is an inspirational celebration of Highland culture, featuring performances of traditional Highland Dancing, massed Pipe Bands, stalls selling the finest local produce (including of course a wee nip o’ whisky!) and local crafters showcasing their talents.
 It’s a day for all the family, with music, entertainment, games and a bouncy castle to keep the little ones amused.